 Autonomous, Annalee Newitz (Tor 978-0-7653-9207-7, $25.99, 306pp, hc) September 2017.

 With only a handful of stories published – sometimes in think-tankish venues such as Hieroglyph or Bruce Sterling’s Twelve Tomorrows – and with a distinguished career in science and SF non-fiction and journalism, Annalee Newitz might well be expected to produce the sort of programmatic first novel that we used to get from professional ‘‘futurists’’ like Robert Theobald or even astronomers like Carl Sagan: filled with provocative ideas discussed by characters who don’t move very much.
 And indeed Autonomous has its share of provocative ideas, focusing mostly on two broad themes, one of comparatively recent vintage and one a longstanding classic SF theme.
 The more recent one deals with the role of designer drugs, neurology, and the questionable ethics of Big Pharma; the classic theme involves a robot learning to become human.
 The latter may look new, since it’s long since been recast in terms of artificial intelligence, but the basic question is as old as Eando Binder, Lester del Rey, or C.L.
 Moore, and as recent as Rachel Swirsky stories and Spielberg movies.
-What we might not expect, but what Newitz delivers in spades, is how she weaves these disparate ideas into a flat-out pursuit-and-escape thriller plot involving intellectual-property pirates, corporate irresponsibility, economic indenture, gender identity, and international intrigue.
+What we might not expect, but what Newitz delivers in spades, is how they weave these disparate ideas into a flat-out pursuit-and-escape thriller plot involving intellectual-property pirates, corporate irresponsibility, economic indenture, gender identity, and international intrigue.

 The story begins with Judith Chen, who calls herself Jack, brutally killing an intruder on her private submarine in the Arctic Ocean – she needs to keep moving to such unexpected locations since her profession involves reverse-engineering proprietary drugs in order to make them available to those who can’t afford the the drug companies’ extortionate prices.
 But her latest project has backfired: both the new corporate drug Zacuity and her pirated free version of it are highly addictive performance-enhancing drugs, which, instead of simply making people enjoy their work more, effectively turn victims into workaholic robots, sometimes to the point of death or disaster.
 The intruder on her sub is a ‘‘fusehead’’ drug thief, but his partner – whom she originally takes to be a robot – is a rather pathetic indentured servant named Threezed (from the indenture number branded on his neck), who becomes her assistant as she sets out, guilt-ridden, to develop some sort of antidote to Zacuity.